Zev Wolfson: Personal life

 After WWII, Wolfson's mother Rachel remarried famed yiddish writer and poet Aaron Zeitlin.

-His wife Nadine is herself a prolific philanthropist and the founder of Shalom Task Force as well as other important Jewish endeavors.
+His wife Nadine is herself a prolific philanthropist and the founder of Shalom Task Force, along with several other Jewish organizations focused on domestic violence prevention and community support.

 Wolfson had 10 children, who still continue his business and charitable work from a NYC skyscraper that he built.

 His eldest son, Rabbi Avrohom (Abraham) Wolfson was a noted philanthropist and Torah scholar who died in December 2020 at the age of 64, a few months after suffering a heart attack from which he never recovered.
 Avrohom was remembered as a man of exceptional character whose wealth meant little to him as he eschewed materialism.
 At his funeral, Rabbi Elya Ber Wachtfogel called him a "one in a generation figure" and someone who possessed a "holy tongue."
 Other speakers spoke of how he was always careful not to speak Lashon Horah and took great care of many orphans and widows with a personal touch.
 He is buried at the Har Hamenuchot cemetery in Jerusalem.

 His son Aaron is the president of The Wolfson Group and is active in many of the family's charitable endeavors, including Olami, which was founded by his father and Elie Horn in 2001 to perpetuate Jewish identity and continuity on college campuses around the world.

 His son Morris Wolfson is the founder of Ness Technologies, and invests in public and private companies.

 His youngest son, Daniel Wolfson is an active investor in technology companies.

 His stepson, Rabbi David Fohrman, is a noted author, lecturer and the CEO & the Founder of Aleph Beta.

+His grandson, Dovi Safier, is a writer on Jewish history and advisor to Pennsylvania senator John Fetterman.